vastheaven1/MDES/docs/annotation_information.md

 - weight;
 - psychology-background information, when available.

-Directly identifying information is not included in the released file.
+Only de-identified research-relevant participant information is included in the released file.

+---

-## 7. Stimulus Metadata
+## 3. Stimulus Metadata

 Stimulus-level information is provided in a separate file: